Oklahoma Hummingbird Migration: 9 Awesome Travelers

 Make sure to use high-quality nectar solutions in your hummingbird feeders; homemade nectar works best.

-Oklahoma hummingbirds stay in the state for at least seven months.
+How long do Oklahoma hummingbirds stay in the state?

-Some Broad-billed are seen in Oklahoma during winter, but most migrate south for the winter.
+Some Ruby-throated, Black-chinned, Rufous, and Anna’s hummingbirds occasionally overwinter in Oklahoma, but most migrate south for the winter.

 Some migrating seasonal hummingbirds choose to over-winter in Oklahoma and those too old or injured to migrate will be the only likely hummingbirds Oklahoma hummingbird enthusiasts will see during the winter.

-Oklahoma hummingbirds begin leaving the state as early as September and by November they have migrated to their over-wintering areas in Mexico and Central America.
+Oklahoma hummingbirds begin leaving the state and begin their fall migration in late August and by November they have migrated to their over-wintering areas in Mexico and Central America.

 No hummingbirds live in Oklahoma year-round.